- by Barney Davey

 I Can Help You!

 If you are looking for a way to get your career in the happy zone, I can help you.
-Join the Art Marketing Mastery Workshop wait list.
-It will open again in a few weeks.
+Join the Art Marketing Mastery Workshop.
 The workshop is a culmination of my best work — and I’ve been helping artists since 1988.
 I didn’t leave anything out.
 In fact, I’m busy putting lots more in.
 CLICK HERE to get on the list.

 I get that for some reading this that all you can afford right now is what you glean free from the Internet.